PLANNED PARENTHOOD OF MARYLAND: A HISTORY

 Every Child Wanted and Loved: The Beginning

 Founded in Baltimore in 1927 with the consultation of Margaret Sanger, The Bureau for Contraceptive Advice was designed to provide birth control to married women needing help with spacing births and limiting their families for health reasons.
-Due to controversial times, Johns Hopkins and the University of Maryland were both unable to persuade their schools from housing the Bureau, despite being instrumental in its founding.
+Due to controversial times, Johns Hopkins and the University of Maryland were both able to persuade their schools deny housing the Bureau, despite being instrumental in its founding.
 As a result, The Bureau for Contraceptive Advice was opened in a Baltimore row house at 1028 North Broadway.

 The organization was founded by a group of concerned citizens and physicians, including Dr. Bessie Moses.
 Dr. Moses was the first female obstetrical intern at Johns Hopkins and, upon her graduation from the Hopkins School of Medicine, became the first Medical Director of the Bureau.
 Dr. Moses maintained her position until her retirement in 1956.

 Dr. Moses and her staff managed to subvert the federal Comstock laws (which banned the interstate traffic of contraceptives) by performing research on the efficacy of birth control methods of that time, mainly diaphragms and condoms.
 A rigorous scientist and compassionate physician, Dr. Moses carefully gathered and analyzed information, and published the results.
 During her 29 years as Medical Director, Dr. Moses testified before Congress with Margaret Sanger and activist physicians seeking repeal of the restrictive laws which sanctioned the Bureaus activities as illegal.
 In addition, as Medical Director, Dr. Moses began to recruit and train medical school and nursing school students to assist and learn how to provide birth control methods.

 The Growth of PPM